vikramkumarsingh-0/BOB-Assisstence/README.md

 # BOB-Assisstence
-## A minor graphcal representation of project
+## A minor graphical representation of project
 Currenty this repo contains a simple representaion of what will come in.......